Best Premium Mac Messenger Bags

 Skagen Eric Messenger Bag

-Made from a high-quality leather and a soft lining to keep your Mac laptop safe, the Skagen Eric Messenger Bag is a great, classic-looking tote for day-to-day use!
+Made from a high-quality leather and a soft lining to keep your Mac laptop safe, the Skagen Eric Messenger Bag is a great, classic-looking tote for day-to-day use (although it's a bit pricey at $345)!

 The bag comes with an adjustable shoulder strap and a quick-snap magnetic closure, so you won't have to worry about extra buckles or zippers if you're on the go.
 The Skagen Eric Messenger Bag does have a few additional compartments for your charger and other Apple accessories.